This website uses cookies

 Our website, platform and/or any sub domains use cookies to understand how you use our services, and to improve both your experience and our marketing relevance.

-Magento 2 is a powerful ecommerce platform providing out-of-the-box features.
+Magento 2 is a powerful ecommerce platform with many built-in features.
 However, there may be times when you need to extend the platform to meet specific business requirements.
-This is where custom GraphQL comes in!
+This is where custom GraphQL comes in.

 If you’re unfamiliar with GraphQL, it’s a query language for APIs developed by Facebook (now Meta).
-It allows developers to get the data they need and only receive it in response to their queries.
-Magento 2 supports GraphQL to help you streamline your data processes.
+It allows developers to request only the data they need.
+Magento 2 supports GraphQL for querying store data through a more structured API layer.

 Experience the Cloudways Magento 2 Demo Store – No tech skills needed!